- Our library brochure is a handy guide to what you’ll find in the library, what you can access online, and how to borrow and return materials.

 Borrowing books or other materials is convenient and easy.
 You may borrow up to eight items at a time.
 You may keep them for three weeks.
 You may renew the items twice.

-What’s New in the library is updated monthly and lists new items in the College library collection.
+Check out the What’s New section on the website.
+It lists new items in the College Library.

 You can return materials: